Dnnavant/Dnnavant/README.md

 My name is Donnie,

-As a seasoned professional, I'm eager to transition my career to the world of a web developer.
-In doing so, I’d leverage my previous skills and experiences in effective communication, collaboration, problem-solving, adaptability, time management, and professionalism to contribute to a developer role.
-My enrollment in web development courses at DCI demonstrates my commitment to this career change and skill enhancement.
+With a diverse background in sales, sports, car wrapping, and marketing, I bring strong communication, collaboration, problem-solving, and time management skills to web development.
+My recent full-stack certification from DCI allows me to leverage these transferable skills and pursue a focused career path in web development.
+Confident in my abilities, I'm eager to succeed in this exciting field.

 - 🔭 I’m currently working on bettering myself in the World of Tech with the help of DCI (Digital Career Institute).

-- 🌱 I’m currently in search of an internship to solidify and enhance my skills learned from DCI (Digital Career Institute) to be a Full Stack Web Developer.
+- 🌱 I’m currently in search of a jr Web Development role to further enhance my skills learned from DCI (Digital Career Institute) to be a well-rounded developer.

 - :computer: [Linkedin](https://www.linkedin.com/in/donnie-r-avant/)